 Click here to see photos.Filed under Spanish Royals

-Tagged Awards, Cervantes Prize, Felipe VI, Juan Carlos I of Spain, Queen Letizia of Spain, Queen Sofia of Spain.
+Tagged Awards, Cervantes Prize, Felipe VI of Spain, Juan Carlos I of Spain, Queen Letizia of Spain, Queen Sofia of Spain.